malyabansalper/React-Fun-Projects/Expense Tracker/README.md

  * This is a simple Expense Tracker Application made using ReactJs.
  * This is a fun project that I made while trying to learn and get hands dirty on React.
- * In this application, I've used React components, React forms, event handlers etc.
+ * In this application, I've used React components, React forms, event handlers,Hooks etc.
  *  **Hosted at : https://expense-tracker-react-malya.netlify.app**